What’s the Difference? The Rolex Explorer II Vs. The Rolex GMT-Master II

 The extra components required to run the complication gave the Cal.
 3085 a bit of extra bulk, leading to the watch that housed it needing a correspondingly bigger case.
 The generously proportioned ref.
 16760 immediately became known as the ‘Fat Lady’.
 It also announced a previously unseen color scheme.
 The red and blue of the original model’s ‘Pepsi’ bezel had changed to black and red, not surprisingly dubbed ‘Coke’ soon after.

 With the final piece in the puzzle completed, the GMT-Master II continued its upwards trajectory.
-The Fat Lady was retired in 1988, making way for the slimmer-hipped ref.
-16710 and the series has carried on gently evolving ever since, with increasingly advanced movements and cutting-edge materials.
+Rolex retired the Fat Lady in 1988, making way for the slimmer-hipped ref.
+16710.
+As a result, the series carries on gently evolving ever since with increasingly advanced movements and cutting-edge materials.

-Today, it remains one of the most quintessentially ‘Rolex’ watches in the lineup, a piece that is unmistakable in any of its many guises.
-Alongside the Coke and Pepsi examples, the vintage brown and gold ‘Root Beer’ and the contemporary blue and black ‘Batman’ top many collectors’ wish lists, as well as the incognito solid black bezels, and the range has appeared in both white and yellow gold and Rolex’s own Rolesor.
+Today, it remains one of the most quintessentially ‘Rolex’ watches in the lineup.
+It is a piece that is unmistakable in any of its many guises.
+Alongside the Coke and Pepsi examples, the vintage brown and gold ‘Root Beer’ and the contemporary blue and black ‘Batman’ top many collectors’ wish lists.
+This is in addition to the incognito solid black bezels.
+And, the range has appeared in both white and yellow gold and Rolex’s own Rolesor.

-This year’s Baselworld also premiered a stunning Everose gold model, proving that a piece with an already impressive pedigree is in no danger of slowing down.
+This year’s Baselworld also premiered a stunning Everose gold model.
+This proved that a piece with an already impressive pedigree is in no danger of slowing down.

 Now into its seventh decade, the GMT-Master II remains the world’s favorite travel companion.

 The Explorer II had to wait a couple of extra years before it was fitted with the Fat Lady’s Cal.
 3085, which turned it, at last, into a genuine dual time zone watch.